 This is one of my favorite dinners.
-Like usual I keep the sides pretty simple!
+I keep the sides pretty simple!
 I like to serve my enchiladas with my Easy 15-Minute Refried Beans, sometimes I will also make some cilantro lime rice, you can find that as a bonus recipe here.

 Chicken Enchilada Recipe

-My Favorite Chicken Enchiladas
+My Favorite Chicken Enchilada Recipe